ChrisMar00/nextjs-portfolio-starter/pages/posts/coilgunMK3.md

 ## 3.OLED interface

 <p>I wanted some kind of visual feedback but not just simple leds, so I went with an OLED display.
-At first I used a simple 0.96in model but I later found out that bigger models are available, such as a 1.3in one.</p>
+At first I used a simple 0.96in model but I later found out that bigger models are available, such as a 1.3in one.
+The size is the same, 128x64 px, but the screen is wider and the driver is different, SSD12306 for the 0.96in and SH1106 for the 1.3in one.
+The displays are available both as I2C or SPI, but I prefer using the I2C one.</p>

 </div>